SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

             args: -v
           - executable: image-md-check2.py
             condition: optional
-  - version: v4 # This is the upcoming standard with a given target date.
+  - version: v4 # This is the upcoming version with a given target date.
 No further changes should be done to this set of standards
     stabilized_at: 2022-04-01
     standards:
       - name: ....